cbyeung/cbyeung.github.io/_posts/2017-05-21-returning-to-making-clots-one-year-later.md

 </div>
 <center>Figure 10: High depth resolution model of clot made from 1.0un/mL thrombin.
 Brightness and contrast were raised dramatically in post-processing.
 This is my first time embedding a 3D interactive model of my own.
 Try pressing '3' on your keyboard to change the rendering mode.</center>
 <br>
 The output looks virtually indistinguishable from earlier prints.
 Thick clumps and flat surfaces are still abundantly present.
 Nonetheless it occurred to me that with the increased resolution available, perhaps it would not be necessary to increase the brightness of the z-stack as I normally would.
-With a lower resolution stack, thinner fibrils that happen to be caught in the gap between slices may fail to register; in such circumstances, it is helpful to increase the brightness in post-processing to include some out-of-focus light so that ropes do not become broken during interpolation.
+With a low resolution stack, thinner fibrils that happen to be caught in the gap between slices may fail to register; in such circumstances, it is helpful to increase the brightness in post-processing to include some out-of-focus light so that fainter ropes do not become broken strands during interpolation.
 My measurements show the typical fibrin rope diameter to be approximately 1&mu;m, which is comparable to a z-step size of 0.21&mu;m.

 On the other hand, a z-step size of 0.04&mu;m ought to be well below all but the thinnest of fibrils.
 So I reprocessed the same z-stack in figure 10, but this time kept the raw brightness/contrast settings from the scope.
 These settings were determined with the help of the Lookup table (LUT) built into the `Leica` software controller.
 <div class="sketchfab-embed-wrapper"><iframe width="722" height="480" src="https://sketchfab.com/models/7a6009df13b24cd389e0b76fa2944196/embed?camera=0" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>